 Having chaired a support group for more than 20 years in Florida, the land of seniors and thus the land of visual impairment, I see an interesting story.

-From my own observation at my meetings, where I often invite presenters, such as Magnifying America, Enhanced Vision, Optiled, Freedom Scientific, Magnifeye, Orcam, eSight, I see surprisingly little buying.
+From my own observation at my meetings, where I often invite presenters, such as Magnifying America, Enhanced Vision, Optelec, Freedom Scientific, Magnifeye, OrCam, eSight, I see surprisingly little buying.

 There is interest, of course, as some of these new devices now are portable and can read to you, along with other delightful add-ons and gadgets to allow us to function as independently as possible.